johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

   {{< /figure >}}

   You can even check the currently supported features in-game.
 It doesn't get better than this!
-As you can see, the game even recognises and uses the faster 68020 CPU which unlocks larger map sizes.
+As you can see on the screenshot below, the game even recognises and uses the faster 68020 CPU which unlocks larger map sizes!

   TODO screenshot

 ### Plan of action for Amiga 500 games